xlang-ai/OpenAgents/README.md

 2. Plugins Agent with 200+ daily tools;
 3. Web Agent for autonomous web browsing.

-OpenAgents can analyze data, call plugins, control your browser as ChatGPT Plus, but with OPEN Code for
+OpenAgents can analyze data, call plugins and control your browser as ChatGPT Plus, but with OPEN Code for
 1. Easy deployment
 2. Full stack
 3. Chat Web UI